 “Unauthorized Removal Credit” has the meaning set forth in Section 2.5(c).

-“User Data” means all data, information and other content of any type and in any format, medium or form, whether audio, visual, digital, screen, GUI or other, that is input, uploaded to, placed into or collected, stored, Processed, generated or output by any device, system or network by or on behalf of the State, including any and all works, inventions, data, analyses and other information and materials resulting from any use of the Software by or on behalf of the State under this Contract, except that User Data does not include the Software or data, information or content, including any GUI, audio, visual or digital or other display or output, that is generated automatically upon executing the Software without additional user input without the inclusion of user derived Information or additional user input.
+“User Data” means all data, information and other content of any type and in any format, medium or form, whether audio, visual, digital, screen, GUI or other, that is input, uploaded to, placed into any device, system or network by or on behalf of the State, except that User Data does not include the Software or data, information or content, including any GUI, audio, visual or digital or other display or output, that is generated automatically upon executing the Software without additional user input without the inclusion of user derived Information or additional user input.

 “Warranty Period” means the ninety (90) calendar-day period commencing on the date of the State's Acceptance of the Software and for which Support Services are provided free of charge.